BandedSlowbro/Smash-3DS-Custom-Content-Project/README.md

 # Smash-3DS-Custom-Content-Project

-A project to add new custtom content to Smash 3DS.
+A project to add new custom content to Smash 3DS.

 Costumes